fritzing/fritzing-app/INSTALL.md

 To start Fritzing on Windows: Wait until unzipping is finished.
 Then open the destination folder and double-click fritzing.exe

 ## Notes on Linux

 To start Fritzing double-click Fritzing, or try ./Fritzing in your shell window

 Fritzing uses the Qt5 libraries.
 On Ubuntu, they can be installed like this:

-"sudo apt install libqt5printsupport5 libqt5xml5 libqt5sql5 libqt5serialport5 libqt5sql5-sqlite".
+    sudo apt install  libqt5printsupport5 libqt5xml5 libqt5sql5 libqt5serialport5 libqt5sql5-sqlite

 ## Notes on macOS

 To start Fritzing on macOS double-click the Fritzing application

 Recent versions of macOS do not allow "unverified" software to be launched directly.
 In order to run Fritzing, you will need to either:

-1a. right-click the Fritzing icon and select "Open" 2a. in the warning dialog, click "Open" or, to get rid of the warning permanently:
+1. right-click the Fritzing icon and select "Open"
+2. in the warning dialog, click "Open" or, to get rid of the warning permanently:

+---

-1b. go to the System Preferences
+1. go to the System Preferences
-2b. open the Security & Privacy page
+2. open the Security & Privacy page
-3b. unlock it by clicking the lock in the lower left corner 4b. set it to allow app downloads from anywhere
+3. unlock it by clicking the lock in the lower left corner
+4. set it to allow app downloads from anywhere